gleanerio/archetype/docs/README.md

 This section holds references to scripts and tooling of potential use to the personas described in this repository.

 ## TOC

-[Graph Inspection](./graphinspection.md) provides links and some examples to packages and utilities of value to a user.
+[Graph Inspection](./tooling.md) provides links and some examples to packages and utilities of value to a user.

 [Bash Scraping](./bashScrape.md) describes using the UNIX shell environment to do quick easy inspection of sitemaps and web pages with JSON-LD

-[Validation](./validation.md) introduces the concpet of graph validation via SHACL.
+[Validation](./validation.md) introduces the concept of graph validation via SHACL.

 ## Libraries